eduwass/folder2sitemap/readme.md

 You can use online tools like [JSON Crack](https://jsoncrack.com/) to visualize the JSON output in a more structured format.
 Simply paste the JSON output into the tool to see a visual representation of the website structure.

 ![alt text](visual.png)

-## Contributing
-Contributions to Folder2Sitemap are welcome.
-Please ensure you follow the existing code structure and submit a pull request for any enhancements or bug fixes.

-## License
-Folder2Sitemap is released under the MIT License.
-See the LICENSE file for more details.